privacyidea/privacyidea/doc/workflows_and_tools/enrollment_tools/yubikey_enrollment_tools.rst

 .. index:: Yubikey, Yubico AES mode, Yubikey OATH-HOTP mode

-The Yubikey can be used with privacyIDEA in Yubico's own AES mode (*Yubico OTP*), in the HOTP mode (*OATH-HOTP*) or the seldomly used static password mode.
+The Yubikey can be used with privacyIDEA in Yubico's own AES mode (*Yubico OTP*), in the HOTP mode (*OATH-HOTP*) or the seldom used static password mode.

 This section describes several tools which can be used to initialize and enroll a Yubikey with privacyIDEA.